-1) Pew Research Center.
-"From economic conditions, to political attitudes, to social media usage, the Pew Research Center website has a ton of free research that you can use to better understand your target market," noted HubSpot Content Strategy Manager Jami Oetting in her roundup of the best market research tools.
+- Pew Research Center: "From economic conditions, to political attitudes, to social media usage, the Pew Research Center website has a ton of free research that you can use to better understand your target market," noted HubSpot Content Strategy Manager Jami Oetting in her roundup of the best market research tools.
 Check out the full article for even more related tools.

-With this feature, you can filter your search engine results according to when articles were published and according to their domains (.gov, .edu, .org, .com), among other features.
+With the feature above, you can filter your search engine results according to when articles were published and according to their domains (.gov, .edu, .org, .com), among other features.

 Analyze all of your research findings wearing the hat of an illustrator and ask yourself if there’s a balance between data that can be visualized and data that must be written out.

-1) Canva.
-HubSpot Senior Staff Writer Amanda Zantal-Wiener wrote an article about tools to make your own infographics, and Canva made the top of the list.
+- Canva: HubSpot Senior Content Strategist Amanda Zantal-Wiener wrote an article about tools to make your own infographics, and Canva made the top of the list.
 Even if you won't design your infographic yourself, experiment with this design tool (and others on the list) to see how easily your data can, or cannot, be visualized.

 When you think you’re done with your research, try to lay out the story that your graphic will tell.
 You may even want to storyboard your infographic: Write out your data points, and lay them out according to the order they’ll be visualized in the infographic.
 Does the story make sense?
 If the story isn’t clear or obvious, then you’re not done researching.